SCRCA structure 257510: Bridge SAC/119 - Moorcock Tunnel

 SCRCA Location Introduction

 At just 98 yards (90 metres) long, Moorcock Tunnel (a.k.a.
 Bridge SAC/119) is the shortest tunnel within the Settle Carlisle Railway Conservation Area (SCRCA).
 It was excavated through a ridge of boulder clay (deposited during the last ice age) and constructed between 1871 and 1875 by the Midland Railway Company (MRC) as part of Contract 2 for the Settle & Carlisle Railway.
+Work on the masonry for the two entrances (tunnel mouths) began on 29th January 1874 and was completed in July of the following year.
 The south portal is located 257 miles 38 chains from London St. Pancras.

 Compared with the length of the tunnel and its approach cuttings, there is an unusually large area of land enclosed within the railway boundary wall (see top photo and land plan extract).
 This is probably due to a combination of the following: